ChiChou/mistune/index.md

 >
 > CVE-2021-1864: CodeColorist of Ant-Financial LightYear Labs

+Those bugs were probably never been exploited in-the-wild because they left significant traces by switching to a local app, which is not ideal for real attackers.
+But you should always keep your phone updated.

+## What's the attack vector?

+The entrance is a special universal link.
+When Safari opens the link, it redirects to iTunes Store app without user's confirmation.
+The link can also be open via iMessage and AirDrop.

+I've verified several popular third party instant messagers to successfully trigger the bug, including Telegram, WhatsApp, Signal and Google Handouts.

 ## Everyone is born unique.
 What makes it special?

 Usually an exploit starts from WebKit, loads shellcode and try to exploit other bugs to escalate the privilege.
 Both of the bugs of Mistune were triggered and exploited in Javascript, but they were targeting a preinstalled app, iTunes Store, instead of MobileSafari.